aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

 This is it, a minimal input plugin must have at least these two things.

-Create a new file, which has the same name of the class you are creating (in this way, it will be possible to load it with ``CalculationFactory``).
+Create a new file, which has the same name as the class you are creating (in this way, it will be possible to load it with ``CalculationFactory``).
 Save it in a subfolder at the path ``aiida/orm/calculation``.